Computational Fluid Dynamics (CFD) for Water, Chemical,

 Our broad range of experience stretches from industrial mixing and separation, to the combination of chemistry and hydraulics; from viscous sludges (even glassy materials) to water and air; optimising energy from waste with plasma arc technology, to drinking water disinfection.

 Past projects range from the largest desalination plant in the world to a flow around a Napoleonic shipwreck; from optimising methane production in a digester to refining the distribution of vegetable oil in food production.

-We also undertake research: modelling everything from blood flow, fuel storage or nanoparticles in magnetic fields.
+We also undertake research: modelling everything from blood flow, renewable energy, hydrogen fuel storage or nanoparticles in magnetic fields.

 Our clients (some of whom remain confidential) are extremely diverse.

-AECOM, AkzoNobel, Anglian Water, Aquabio, Arcadis, BAM Nuttall, Biogen, Biwater, Bristol Water, Campbell of Doune, Clancy Docwra, Costain, Cranfield University, Doosan, Dwr Cymru Welsh Water, Essex & Suffolk Water, Galliford Try, Helsinki Water, Hydrok, Imtech, Interserve, Jacobs, Kier, McCain, MediSieve, nmcn, Nomenca, Norske Skog, Northumbrian Water, Odour Services International, Ovivo, Pell Frischmann, PepsiCo, Scottish Water, Siemens, South East Water, South West Water, Southern Water, Stonbury, Tecker, Thames Water, The Royal Institution, Thames Tideway, United Utilities, Wessex Water, Wood, WPL and Yorkshire Water.
+AECOM, AkzoNobel, Anglian Water, Aquabio, Arcadis, BAM Nuttall, Biogen, Biwater, Bristol Water, Campbell of Doune, Clancy Docwra, Costain, Cranfield University, Doosan, Dwr Cymru Welsh Water, Essex & Suffolk Water, Galliford Try, Helsinki Water, Hydrok, Imtech, Interserve, Jacobs, Kier, McCain, MediSieve, nmcn, Nomenca, Norske Skog, Northumbrian Water, Ovivo, Pell Frischmann, PepsiCo, Scottish Water, Severn Trent Water, Siemens, South East Water, South West Water, Southern Water, Stonbury, Tecker, Thames Tideway, Thames Water, The Royal Institution, United Utilities, Waterco, Wessex Water, Wood, WPL and Yorkshire Water.